bigbio/quantms/docs/introduction.rst

 Make sure to follow the links to get to know more about the implementation details of specific steps in the pipeline.

-- peptide identification
+- Peptide identification
     Through matching of peptide fragment spectra
         - with protein database and known modifications [implemented]
         - with protein database and unknown modifications [in development]
         - with spectrum database [currently unsupported]
         - without database (de novo) [currently unsupported]
-- peptide quantification
+- Peptide quantification
     - DDA
         - label-free
         Through finding interesting features (or 3D peaks) on MS1 level, consisting